fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 #### 9.12: Patientor backend, step5

-Create a POST-endpoint _/api/patients_ for adding patients.
+Create a POST-endpoint <i>/api/patients</i> for adding patients.
 Ensure that you can add patients also from the frontend.

 #### 9.13: Patientor backend, step6

-Set up safe parsing, validation and type guards to the POST _/api/patients_request.
+Set up safe parsing, validation and type guards to the POST <i>/api/patients</i> request.

-Refactor the _Gender_ field to use a _enum_ type.
+Refactor the <i>Gender</i> field to use a [enum](http://www.typescriptlang.org/docs/handbook/enums.html) type.

 </div>